enviame/backend-test-2.0/Readme.md

 It is important that you write a readme with all the necessary instructions on how to run your services and how to properly test them.
 Please include examples.
 If the readme is incorrect and we can't run and test your services, we will not be able to review them.

 - Functionality (36 pts)
-- Testing (12 pts)
+- Unit tests (12 pts)
 - Documentation (6 pts)
-    - how to run your app
+    - Readme.md file with instructions on how to run your app
-    - how to test your app
+    - Postman collection o req.http with examples and instructions on **how to test all the endpoints** of your app
     - Software design (services architecture diagram)
 - Programming style (6 pts)
 - Proper use of http responses (2 pts)